-Secondary Colour Palette The secondary palette above provides a wide range of The secondary palette above provides a wide range of colours that can be used to supplement the primary palette.
-These should only be used in addition to one of the primary colours and not used on their own in isolation.
+Secondary colour palette The secondary palette above provides a wide range of colours that can be used to supplement the primary palette.
+These should only be used in addition to one of the primary colours and not used on thier own in isolation.